RCTs for Frontier AI Governance: Methodological Challenges and Solutions for Human Uplift Studies: Methodology

 We conducted semi-structured expert interviews between July and August 2025 with experts who had conducted or were, at the time of interview, conducting at least one human uplift study of an LLM-based system.
-We selected expert participants using a snowball sampling method \cite{parker_snowball_2019}, seeded with a rapid literature review (Appendix \ref{appendix:Systematic_Review}).
+We selected expert participants using a snowball sampling method \cite{parker_snowball_2019}, seeded with a rapid literature review of published human uplift studies involving LLMs that fulfilled the criteria in Table~\ref{tab:Inclusion_Exclusion_Criteria}.
+For full sampling procedures, refer to Appendix~\ref{appendix:Systematic_Review}.
 In total, we reached out to 53 experts and secured participation of 16 interviewees (32.08\% participation rate).
 Interviews were scheduled for 60 minutes and lasted between 30--70 minutes.
 The semi-structured script addressed demographics, human uplift study history, methodological challenges and solutions, and open-ended questions.
 The methodology and script are further detailed in Appendix~\ref{appendix:Interview_Methodology} and~\ref{appendix:Script}, respectively.